tpbvieira/ScalaJxtaSocket/README.md

 JXTA is a P2P protocol which forms an overlay network.

-ScalaJxyaSocket implements JXTA Socket with Scala and Actor Model, for a non-blocking and event-based server.
+ScalaJxtaSocket implements JXTA Socket with Scala and Actor Model, for a non-blocking and event-based server.